Electric City FC

-Electric City Football Club was a Canadian semi-professional soccer team based in Peterborough, Ontario, that competed in League1 Ontario's men's and women's division than ran from 2021 to 2024.
+Electric City Football Club was a Canadian semi-professional soccer team based in Peterborough, Ontario, that competed in League1 Ontario's men's and women's division than played two seasons in 2022 and 2023.

 History

 Formation

 The presence of soccer in Peterborough is large despite its small size, and the club is an initiative for the city to take pride in its community, not just for soccer enthusiasts.
 The history of the sport in the city dates back to the 1880s, and with two college and university teams, highly skilled OWSL and OSL teams, as well as multiple local youth clubs, soccer has held a significant presence in Peterborough.

 The club's origins begin in late 2019, when former Canadian national team and Toronto FC player Adrian Cann met local community leader Keaton Robbins who was part of a group who was discussing the possibility of a team in the region, later joined by local business leaders Neil Morton and Richard Wood.
 Robbins first discussed the idea back in 2014 with League1 Ontario commissioner, Dino Rossi.
 Robbins also connected with Rob Jenkins, who was manager of football operations with Cavalry FC of the Canadian Premier League, who joined the project.

 In August 2020, the club formed a partnership with local youth club Maple Leaf Cavan FC to serve as a feeder system, later expanding the affiliations to include four other local youth clubs - Peterborough City SC, Peterborough Youth SC, Northumberland United and Kawartha Lakes SC - in 2022.
 The group initially intended to build a 3,000 seat outdoor stadium on the former Rona property on Chemong Road.
 The club has previously approached Trent University about potentially using its Justin Chiu Stadium until a permanent facility is completed on Chemong Road.

 Their goal was originally to try to get an expansion team for 2021 in League1 Ontario, a semi-professional league, underneath the top tier Canadian Premier League, although Morton said 2022 may be more realistic, with the ultimate goal being to eventually join the Canadian Premier League.
 Morton said the goal is to start with a men's team and eventually add a women's side.
 Cann was initially expected to serve as the team's head coach.
 In January 2021, the club announced that they delayed their application to the league to 2022, in part due to the uncertainty caused by the COVID-19 pandemic.